-- iv.
-Meet the National Space Standards and the London Plan requirement for floor to ceiling heights of 2.5m; - v.
-Adhere to the London Plan policies in regards to 'Lifetime Homes Standards' and 'Lifetime Neighbourhoods'; - vi.
-Are sited and designed to maximise daylight and sunlight; - vii.
-Incorporate an appropriate level of high quality, usable green infrastructure and amenity space that is designed to be multi-functional and offer a range of environmental benefits and leisure and recreation opportunities; - viii.
-Provide both balconies and communal amenity space in flatted schemes; and - ix.
-Maximises the provision of Provide dual aspect accommodation unless exceptional circumstances are demonstrated;
+iv.
+Meet the National Space Standards and the London Plan requirement for floor to ceiling heights;

+- v.
+Are sited and designed to maximise daylight and sunlight; - vi.
+Incorporate an appropriate level of high quality, usable green infrastructure and amenity space that is designed to be multi-functional and offer a range of environmental benefits and leisure and recreation opportunities; - vii.
+Provide both balconies and communal amenity space in flatted schemes; and - viii.
+Maximises the provision of dual aspect accommodation unless exceptional circumstances are demonstrated;